-Go ahead and place a Resource in your root called 'Archives', and give it an alias of 'archives'.
+Go ahead and place a Resource in your root called "Archives", and give it a placeholder of "archives".
 Then inside the content, place this:

 Then, below that, we add a few placeholders that show the current browsing month and year.
 And finally, we have our pagination.
 Cool!
 We're done with that.
 Our Resource, for reference purposes, we'll say has an ID of 30.

 Okay, so now you've got a Resource to browse archives in, but you need some way of generating the months that lists posts.
-That's actually pretty simple - somewhere on your site (say, in your footer, put this nice little bit:
+That's actually pretty simple!
+Put this nice little bit in your footer:

 <h3>Archives</h3> <ul> [[!Archivist? &target=`30` &parents=`34,35`]] </ul>

-So what the Archivist Snippet does is generate a month-by-month list of posts (you can add all kinds of other options, but see it's documentation for that).
-We are saying we want its links to go to our Archives Resource (30), and to only grab posts in the Resources 34 and 35 (our Section Resources).
+The Archivist Snippet generates a month-by-month list of posts (you can add all kinds of other options, but see it's documentation for that).
+We have the

 That's it!
 Archivist will actually automatically handle the rest - including all your URL generation for archives - archives/2010/05/ will show all the posts within May 2010, where archives/2009/ will show all posts in 2009.
 Pretty sweet, huh?